 The beach in Tel Aviv is an experience in itself.
-Being so popular and busy at summertime, it feels like a huge beach party.
+Being so popular and busy in the summertime, it feels like a huge beach party.
 Along the boardwalk by the beach in Tel Aviv are many hotels and restaurants.
 During the summer weekends, it is definitely the most interesting and buzzing place to be.
 If you’re into a more quiet beach experience just head to other beaches around the coast of Israel, north or south of Tel Aviv.
-For example, there is some less “popular” beaches stretching anywhere from Netanya to Haifa, all equally beautiful.
+For example, there are some less “popular” beaches stretching anywhere from Netanya to Haifa, all equally beautiful.

 20. BALABAC, PHILIPPINES